Loading...

 The profit split gap is notable.
 Top One Futures returns 90% of your profits, putting $900 in your pocket for every $1,000 earned.
 The other firm's 80% split means you would receive $800 on that same amount — a $100 per-thousand difference that scales with every payout.

-Top One Futures allows a higher daily loss ($1,250 vs $1,000).
+E8 Markets does not enforce a daily loss limit while Top One Futures caps daily losses at $1,250.
 These operational differences can shape your day-to-day experience, particularly if your strategy depends on volatility around economic releases or requires more intraday flexibility.

 View the full details on each firm's page: E8 Markets rules & pricing and Top One Futures rules & pricing.